core-wg/oscore/draft-ietf-core-object-security.md

 * Inner message field = message field included in the plaintext of the COSE object of the protected CoAP message (see {{plaintext}})
 * Outer message field = message field included in the header or options part of the protected CoAP message

 The inner message fields are by definition encrypted and integrity protected by the COSE object.
-The outer message fields are not encrypted and thus visible to a proxy, but may be integrity protected by including the message field values in the AAD of the COSE object (see {{AAD}}).
+The outer message fields are not encrypted and thus visible to an intermediary, but may be integrity protected by including the message field values in the AAD of the COSE object (see {{AAD}}).

 Note that, even though the message formats are slightly different, OSCOAP complies with CoAP over unreliable transport {{RFC7252}} as well as CoAP over reliable transport {{I-D.ietf-core-coap-tcp-tls}}.